glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 3. **Personal activity**: spare and free activities
    *for example: practice its development personal, relaxation ...*

-I focus me on **life activities** that composes a part of your personal time.
-I let the work and personal activity like a back boxes that influences only for mindset and my ambition.
+I focus me on **life activities** that composes my lifetime.
+I let on the side the work and personal activity.
-I want to be extreme and minimize my lifetime and maximize my personal time.
-I consider my work activity like incompressible, I signed a contract.
+I want to be extreme and minimize my lifetime and maximize my work and personal time.

-For example, for the different timescales, I take long for ~hour and short ~min.
+For example, for the different timescales, I take long: ~hour and short: ~minute.
 I try to evaluate the time of each life activity:

-* sleeping: 7h per days
+* sleeping: 7 hours per day
-* watching: 2 times 3min per day for teeth and 15min per day for body
+* watching: 2 times 3 minutes per day for teeth and 15min per day for body
-* eating: 2 times 20min per day for lunch and dinner with 10min per day for the breakfast
+* eating: 2 times 20 minutes per day for lunch and dinner with 10 minutes per day for the breakfast
-* seeing friends: at least one time per week
+* seeing friends: at least one time per week for several hours
-* doing the drudgery and waste time: 4h per week (taking out the trash, preparing the meals, doing housework, shopping, ...)
+* doing the drudgery and waste time: 4 hours per week (taking out the trash, preparing the meals, doing housework, shopping, ...)
-* practicing sport: 3h per week
+* practicing sport: 3 hours per week

-These activities are not dependent, and with the same priority for me.
-Now I sequence them for each period of a day and of the week.
+These activities are not really dependent, and with the same priority for me.
+Now I sequence them for each period of a day and of a week.

-Now I redo the same things for my personal time, and my work time.

 I have a **calendar** where I can monitor each timescale and put my tasks, a **weekly planning** for my datelines, and a **to-do list** for daily tasks.

+Now I redo the same things for my personal activities, and my work activities to finish my time management.

 # Go Further